 The Corgi can come in a few different colors.
 The most common is red, though lighter tans also occur.
 Black and white markings are common and can sometimes take up much of the Corgi’s coat.

-These dogs can be born without tails, though this is uncommon.
+Corgis can be born without tails, though this is uncommon.
 Their tails might also be docked at birth, especially if they are meant to be working dogs.
-It is much safer for short herding dogs to be without a tail.
+It is much safer for shorter herding dogs to be without a tail.
 Those with tails risk injury if it is stepped on by the livestock they are herding.

 Poodle Appearance